132nd-vWing/132-TRP-388/TRP/SAT/SAT 5 Close Air Support.md

 1. Theory lesson about CAS.
 2. Practical event applying what you have learned.

-Pilot will conduct full CAS procedure (Authenticaion, recive traffic and airspace update, give check-in brief, recive AO update, recive CAS brief, conduct attack and give/recive BDA).
+Pilot will conduct full CAS procedure (Authentication, receive traffic and airspace update, give check-in brief, receive AO update, receive CAS brief, conduct attack and give/receive BDA).

 During the event pilot will conduct type 1, 2 and 3 attacks, using both pre-planned IP's and Keyhole IP's.